Brewers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brice Turang and the Milwaukee Brewers take on Andrew Vaughn and the Chicago White Sox on Friday at 8:10 PM ET, in the first of a three-game series at Guaranteed Rate Field.
+Christian Yelich and the Milwaukee Brewers meet Elvis Andrus and the Chicago White Sox on Saturday at 7:15 PM ET in the second game of a three-game series.

-The Brewers have been listed as -175 moneyline favorites in this matchup with the White Sox (+145).
-The total is 8.5 runs for this game (with -110 odds to hit the over and -110 odds on the under).
+Oddsmakers list the Brewers as -160 favorites on the moneyline, while giving the underdog White Sox +135 moneyline odds.
+The over/under is 8.5 runs for this game (with -105 odds on the over and -115 odds on the under).

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.